Gingerbread (charity): 2018: Centenary

+2023: Rebrand

+The charity launched a new brand in 2023 to put a bigger emphasis on their campaigning work, reflecting the origins of the organisation when it was set up in 1918.
+Their updated brand statement is 'We are Gingerbread.
+We’re here to fight for single parents and their children.'

 Services

-Helpline Gingerbread runs a Freephone helpline (0808 802 0925) offering advice and information for single parents.
-The confidential helpline is staffed by expert advisers who are trained to give guidance on practical matters to do with money, benefits, employment issues and family law.
-The advice service is AQA-approved.
+Helpline Between 2022 and 2025, Gingerbread ran a Freephone helpline offering expert advice to single parents which supported tens of thousands of single parents over two decades on any aspect of single parenting.
+The confidential helpline was staffed by expert advisers who were trained to give guidance on practical matters to do with money, benefits, employment issues and family law.
+The advice service was AQA-approved.

-Membership Single parents can become members of Gingerbread for free, most signing up via the Gingerbread website.
-Members can use the online forum, sign up to local groups and receive a monthly e-newsletter.
+Membership Single parents can become members of Gingerbread for free by signing up via the Gingerbread website.
+Members can message other single parents on the online community, sign up to local groups and receive a monthly e-newsletter.

 Local groups Some Gingerbread members run local groups offering peer support for other single parents and their families.
 The groups are free to join.

-Online advice and information Gingerbread offers comprehensive advice and information for single parents on its website, as well as a number of interactive advice tools and an online community for members.
+Online information Gingerbread offers comprehensive information for single parents on its website, as well as a number of interactive advice tools and an online community for members.
 The advice covers areas including child maintenance, tax credits and steps to take when a relationship ends.

 Training Between 2004 and 2019, Gingerbread offered training, employability and confidence-building programmes for single parents in partnership with Marks & Spencer as part of their Marks and Start scheme which helped single parents return to the workplace.

 Lobbying and campaigns

-Gingerbread’s policy and research team works with elected representatives and other policy makers to influence policy and practice on issues relating to single parents.
+Gingerbread’s policy and campaign teams work with elected representatives and other policy makers to influence policy and practice on issues relating to single parents.